prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

-## What is a hypothesis?
+## What is hypothesis testing?

 A hypothesis test is a formal approach for evaluating a research question.

-We analyze the data to evaluate whether wither some hypothesis is true.
+We analyze the data to evaluate if hypothesis is true.
 For instance, whiter man or women are promoted more often.

 **Null hypothesis** would be, gender do not influence promotion recommendation.
 In this case we should evidence gender rates are about the same.